UNMC Chronic HIV infection and Aging in NeuroAIDS (CHAIN) Center (NIH P30 MH062261)

 Scientific merit: Each application is reviewed for its innovation, feasibility, and potential contribution to the current body of knowledge (NIMH priorities).

-Relevance: Developmental grant applications must address an aspect of current neuroHIV research related to aging and mental health as defined by the NIMH high priority areas (specifically those listed in this RFA) that have yet to be studied in depth or propose a new concept.
+Relevance: Developmental grant applications must address an aspect of current neuroHIV research related to aging and mental health as defined by the NIMH High Priority Areas that have yet to be studied in depth or propose a new concept.
 Studies will be considered in virtually any area of basic science, clinical, behavioral, or public health research.

 Use of CHAIN Resources: We encourage applicants to use services from our CHAIN Center Cores when appropriate for the application, though use of CHAIN Center Cores is not required.
 In addition, many of the CHAIN investigators have animal and/or cell culture systems that may be used in collaboration with Developmental awards, via samples or data from such studies.

 Human Subject research: For studies on human subjects, data or samples from human subjects, we encourage the use of the UNMC HIV program.
 Please contact Dr. Susan Swindells, Medical Director of the UNMC HIV clinic and CHAIN Center Development Core Director for information and assistance.

 Potential: The UNMC CHAIN Center is funded by the National Institute of Mental Health, National Institutes of Health (NIH).
 Our continued funding requires proof of our overall contribution to neuroHIV research.
 Consequently, each grant application is evaluated on its potential to generate subsequent publications and peer-reviewed funding.

 Notification: Applicants are typically notified of the decision within two months of the submission deadline.